Investor Insight: The Kraft Heinz Company [KHC] Goes Ballistic – Investor Confidence on the Rise

 Similarly, this company’s Receivables Turnover is 11.28 and its Total Asset Turnover is 0.24.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.68 and its Current Ratio is 1.03.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 1.11, which indicates that it is 4.31% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 31.16.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.11, which indicates that it is 4.26% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 21.47.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is The Kraft Heinz Company [KHC] a Reliable Buy?